Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Apostles and all the disciples since then – Baptism

 The main dispute over this issue is this: evangelical and others claim that the "act of faith" is mental assent to the gospel (I decide that I believe and I say, "come into my heart Jesus").
-We, in the churches of Christ, believe that the Bible teaches that baptism is the "act or the response of faith" at which point a person receives the benefits of faith, which is salvation.
+We, in the churches of Christ, believe that the Bible teaches that baptism is the "act or the response of faith" at which point a person receives the benefit of faith, which is salvation.

 Now why do you delay?
 Get up and be baptized, and wash away your sins, calling on His name.'